 All black bears and young grizzlies are agile tree climbers; mature grizzlies are poor climbers, but they have a reach up to 4 metres.

-Bears can run more than 60 kilometers an hour, and they can do it up hills, down hills or along a slope.
+Bears can run more than 60 kilometres an hour, and they can do it up hills, down hills or along a slope.
 To put that in perspective, it's more than twice as fast as we can run.
 In fact, a bear can outrun a racehorse over short distances but has little endurance.

 If spotted in the distance, do not approach the bear.
 Make a wide detour or leave the area immediately.
 If you are at close range, do not approach the bear.
 Remain calm, keep it in view.
 Avoid direct eye contact.
 Move away without running.